i-shubham-jha/image-job-processor/doc.md

 # Installation Instructions

 - This project supports asynchronous logging.
 The default sink is stdout.
-You can change the sink to a file named app.log by setting const LogToFile = true in the ./internal/logger/logger.go file at line 24 before running the application.
+You can change the sink to a file named app.log by setting `const LogToFile = true` in the `./internal/logger/logger.go` file at line 25 before running the application.

-- The default CSV file containing Store IDs is StoreMasterAssignment.csv, located in the root directory.
-You can change the path by using the -f flag when running the application.
+- The default CSV file containing Store IDs is `StoreMasterAssignment.csv`, located in the root directory.
+You can change the path by using the `-f` flag when running the application.

 **Note**: This project relies on MongoDB as the database.
 The program expects the environment variable MONGODB_URI to be set to point to the URI of the MongoDB database (either the managed Atlas Cluster or a self-hosted server).